Basic Tools to Get Started

 Clamps can be very versatile for many different projects, but my primary use as a newbie is to utilize clamps as an extra set of hands.
 Whether you’re sanding, drilling, or nailing – having your work piece clamped down helps so much.
 Also, if you’re trying to attach a long board to something you can set a clamp on the opposite side to prop up your piece while you attach one end.
 Clamps just come through right in the clutch, like good friends should.

-When I was very first starting out, I would get livid that I couldn’t use a wall anchor to save my life.
+When I was starting out, I would get livid that I couldn’t use a wall anchor to save my life.
 The wall anchor would either smush because the hole I drilled was too small or fall right through because the hole was too big.
 I never understood why something so simple was always so hard for me.
-Eventually I learned there are different size drill bits in the world. & I NEED THEM.
-So I purchased a mega set of drill and drive bits and it has came through for me more times than I can count.
+Eventually I learned there are different sized drill bits in the world. & I NEEDED THEM.
+So I purchased a mega set of drill bits and it has came through for me more times than I can count.
 At first, it definitely seemed like over kill but as my work has been progressing, it really does have all the basics you will ever need (and more).

 If you are anything like me, you just want a link.
 “Show me what to buy because I have no idea what I’m looking for.”
-The Shanty sisters did that for me and I could not be more grateful.
+Certain DIY queens did that for me and I could not be more grateful.
 So I want to do that same thing for you.